 I've been writing about baby and kid movement for over ten years.
 This page puts some of my favorite resources-- articles and posts and podcasts and videos--on the same page.
 Whatever topic interests you, click through for more in-depth exploration.
-I also have an entire book on kid and family movement coming May 2021, Grow Wild: The Whole-Child, Whole-Family, Nature-Rich Guide to Moving More.
-You can pre-order it here!
+I also have an entire book on kid and family movement, Grow Wild: The Whole-Child, Whole-Family, Nature-Rich Guide to Moving More.

 I get asked a lot about how to get kids moving more, how they should move, how we should carry babies, etc. While I try to avoid “should,” especially with new parents (as if you’re not stressed enough!)
 I feel it’s essential we understand that the need for movement is similar to our need for dietary nutrients—our body literally requires both a lot of total movement and a large variety (geometries) of movements.